How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Clippers hope to pick up a road win at the Jazz on Friday at 9:30 PM ET.
+The Mavericks hit the road the Nuggets on Friday at 10:00 PM ET.

 How to Watch